softwareconstruction240/softwareconstruction/instruction/modules.md

-# Instructional modules
+# Instructional topics

-The course content is divided into multiple modules.
-Each module represents a week of study during a normal semester.
-A module contains multiple topics that you should strive to master during that week of the course.
+The course content is divided into multiple topics that you should strive to master during that week of the course.
 The instruction for a topic includes classroom instruction, slide deck, and optional textual instruction, code examples, starter code, and assignments.

 ⚠ Make sure you observe the due dates specified in Canvas for each of the course assignments.